looker-open-source/cluster_terraform/README.md

     --member user:you@your-email.com \
     --role roles/compute.instanceAdmin.v1
     ```

+    **(Windows)**: Please follow Microsoft and Google documentation to install dependencies in your Windows environment.

 3. Open a shell and clone this repository into an empty directory
 4. Change the directory to either `aws-cluster`, `azure-cluster`, or `gcp-cluster`